Aimeedeer/coconut-report/content/posts/towards-note-management.md

 Unlike my blog site [impl.dev](https://impl.dev), it uses [ox-hugo](https://ox-hugo.scripter.co/) to convert content from .org files to .md files.
-More over, it allows you managing just one single .org file for multiple .md files.
+Moreover, it allows you to manage just one single .org file for multiple .md files.
 A powerful feature.
 With these .md files, Hugo generates .html pages for you.

-Although, Org-mode can also publish to .html directly, but I don't want to deal with CSS or any themes.
+Org-mode can also publish to .html directly, but I am not enthusiastic about dealing with CSS or any themes.
-Hugo's massive themes make things much easier.
+Hugo's massive selection of themes make things much easier.

-## Notes Managing
+## Managing Notes

 All in all, there is not a tool that fits all.
 Tools themselves don't solve problems for human beings.
 They are not supposed to automatically do everything for us.

 Our knowledge base is deliberately built by ourselves but not tools.
-It presents how we organize files, folders, and the entire database-like content.
+The way we organize files, folders and their contents reflects the organization of our minds and thoughts.
-We can't expect to make a well-organized wiki site without clearly thinking of our management style.
+We can't expect to make a well-organized wiki site without clearly understanding our own management style.
 Other than that,
 tools can help with accelerating our workflows to achieve efficiency.